Hopebridge Emphasizes Wellness and Resilience for Clinicians

 In addition to the natural stresses that come with caring professions, applied behavior analysis (ABA) is a young industry with many demands, which can put more pressure on clinicians, in addition to what they put on themselves to make sure they are giving their best work.

 “We have to remember that we are people, too.
-It’s so easy to focus on the kids and their families, but coming back to oneself is incredibly important,” said Hopebridge Vice President of Organizational Development Ali Thomas.
+It’s so easy to focus on the kids and their families, but coming back to oneself is incredibly important,” said Hopebridge Vice President of Talent and Development Ali Thomas.

 Everything we do is for the health and safety of our patients, but the wellness and resilience of Hopebridge team members is also a priority because compassion fatigue is real.
 From ICU nurses to teachers to autism service providers, caring for others is not always easy, but it can be extremely fulfilling when that compassion fatigue is addressed.

-While our Hopebridge Heroes have always been top of mind, one of the ways we continue to keep their wellness on the forefront is by re-investing in them.
+While our Hopebridge team members have always been top of mind, one of the ways we continue to keep their wellness on the forefront is by re-investing in them.

-Hopebridge Chief Human Resources Officer Kimberly Topps joined the senior leadership team to do exactly this.
-She focuses on building relationships, internal communication, team collaboration, change management, compliance and other initiatives to ensure Hopebridge remains a great place to work.
+Hopebridge senior leadership focuses on exactly this as part of their everyday roles.
+Building relationships, professional growth, internal communication, team collaboration, change management, compliance and other initiatives are always top of mind to ensure Hopebridge remains a great place to work.

-Kimberly is not alone in these efforts.
-Ali’s role is based around enhancing the employee experience and engagement.
-In addition to the coordination of leadership development and training in this area, the two of them often team up with center managers, clinical directors and more to build resources and programming off their insights.
+For example, part of Ali’s role is based around enhancing the employee experience and engagement.
+In addition to the coordination of leadership development and training in this area, she often teams up with regional managers, regional BCBAs, center managers, clinical directors and more to build resources and programming off their insights.

 The CDC offers a great framework around mental health in the workplace that informs much of Hopebridge’s programming, though listening to our people is also key.
 Here are some of the small – but impactful – efforts Hopebridge team members mentioned they have enjoyed in and around the centers: